This article originally appeared on VICE UK.

 "We've talked about that," says Donais, "but we've found that it's really tough to find a communication option that isn't used sarcastically by our players.
 Even something like 'I'm sorry' is almost always used ironically."

 "But we find that a British accent helps immensely," Thompson says.
 "That's just the ingenuity of gamers and people in general, isn't it?
 We can only do our best by offering the friendliest, most welcoming choices possible.
 What people do with them?
 We can't really control that!"

 So there you go.
-If you can deal with sardonic so-and-sos – and there is a hell of a lot of them regularly playing Hearthstone – and you understand Snap and Trumps, the first lesson in your training to become an eSports champ is just a free download away.
-Just don't play it while you're driving, okay?
+If you can deal with sardonic so-and-sos—and there are a hell of a lot of them regularly playing Hearthstone—and you understand Snap and Trumps, the first lesson in your training to become an eSports champ is just a free download away.
+Just don't play it while you're driving, OK?

-Blizzard's latest eSports-friendly MOBA, Heroes of the Storm, is released today, the 2nd of June.
+Blizzard's latest eSports-friendly MOBA, Heroes of the Storm, is out today, June 2.